bsugg/Project1/README.md

 The offensive positions share a common element: there is a positive relationship between the length of time with the franchise compared to the number of goals scored.
-This could be due to ranchised players being trusted more with taking shots, or high goal scoring could be the deciding factor for a franchise to keep an offensive player on the roster for a longer period of time.
+This could be due to franchised players being trusted more with taking shots, or high goal scoring could be the deciding factor for a franchise to keep an offensive player on the roster for a longer period of time.